tred23/microPowerLab/README.md

 First create the Domain Controller<br>
 Next create the SQL server<br>
-Finally create the SharePoint server<br>
+Finally create the first SharePoint server in the farm and add more SharePoint server to the farm if you want.<br>

 You will need the following PowerShell DSC Modules:<br>